Belinda (film)

-Belinda is a 1988 Australian film directed by Pamela Gibbons which stars Deanne Jeffs in the title role.
+Belinda is a 1988 Australian film directed by Pamela Gibbons, which stars Deanne Jeffs in the title role.
 The film was also known as Midnight Dancer.

 Plot

-Sixteen-year-old Australian girl Belinda (Deanne Jeffs) wants to become a ballerina.
-To makes ends meet, she takes a job as an exotic dancer in a Sydney cabaret.
-Eventually, she is able to reach her goal, but not before experiencing humanity at best and worst of times.
+Sixteen-year-old Belinda (Deanne Jeffs) has aspirations of becoming a ballerina.
+Despite hailing from a straitlaced family, and living at home with her parents, she takes a job as an exotic dancer in a sleazy cabaret club in Sydney's Kings Cross, to make ends meet.

+Eventually, Belinda realises her goals, but not before experiencing the ups and downs of her new reality, encountering nefarious characters along the way.